yeppiidev/dotfiles/Scripts/PowerShell/001-osx-on-qemu/README.md

 - Install the OS on the generated hard disk by running `start_installer.ps1`
 - After installation, close QEMU, and run `start_harddisk.ps1`

-If everything worked correctly, you should see the OS X Puma desktop!
+If everything went the way it should and installed the system correctly, you should see the OS X Puma desktop!

 ***Note: This page is a WIP (Work-In-Progress).
 Please check back later!***